Malaysia’s Anwar announces cash handouts in bid to ease living costs

 “Malaysian households, especially those in the low and middle-income groups, will welcome the cost-of-living relief provided by the measures,” Yeah Kim Leng, an economics professor at Sunway University in Kuala Lumpur, told Al Jazeera.

-Lavanya Venkateswaran, senior economist at Oversea-Chinese Banking Corp, said the measures are line with government efforts to support growth, which she said is forecast to slow from an annualised 4.4 percent in the first half of 2025 to 3.5 percent in the second half.
+Lavanya Venkateswaran, senior economist at Oversea-Chinese Banking Corp, said the measures were line with government efforts to support growth, which she said is forecast to slow from an annualised 4.4 percent in the first half of 2025 to 3.5 percent in the second half.

 “The fiscal package announced today, taken together with the central banks’ 25bps rate cut earlier in July, suggests that the authorities are stepping up counter-cyclical policies,” Venkateswaran told Al Jazeera.